dwhinham/linux-surface-pro-11/README.md

 This disk image should be enough to get you to a vanilla Arch Linux ARM prompt.
 [Details here](https://archlinuxarm.org/platforms/armv8/generic).

+- Username/password: **alarm**/**alarm**
+- Root password: **root**
+- On first boot, run `sudo sp11-grab-fw` and then reboot.
+This will try to fetch and install proprietary firmware blobs from your Windows partition ([see below](#firmware-blobs)).
+- For Wi-Fi, `iwd`, `iw` and `impala` are installed; `iwd` is enabled by default.
+Run `impala` to connect to Wi-Fi, or follow the instructions for `iwctl` in the [Arch Linux Wiki](https://wiki.archlinux.org/title/Iwd).
-- You'll need a USB Ethernet adaptor to get the Surface connected to your network.
+- Alternatively you can use a USB Ethernet adaptor to get the Surface connected to your network.
 Plug it in before booting; it should pick up an address via DHCP.
 - `sshd` is running as normal with the generic Arch Linux ARM rootfs.

-- Username/password: **alarm**/**alarm**
-- Root password: **root**
+> [!WARNING]
+> Without installing the firmware, Wi-Fi and many other hardware components will be broken!

 ### Installation